 Having finished our tour of Agra fort and the mini Taj, we found ourselves with ample time left in the day.
 Thus, we opted to visit Fatehpur Sikri, another UNESCO World Heritage Site situated an hour away from Agra.
 We negotiated a price with a Tuk Tuk driver who agreed to ferry us there, wait for us to explore the site, and drive us back.

 The city was founded as the capital of the Mughal Empire by Emperor Akbar in 1571 and served as that role for a short 14 years.
 Akbar abandoned it due to a campaign in Punjab, and was completely abandoned in 1610.
 The abandoned city was absolutely stunning, and very well-preserved.

-Once we were all acquainted we took her for a nice stroll around the grounds, elephants need to walk alot, they average around 25Km’s a day, but can walk anything up to 195Km’s a day!
-And i thought my step count was high!
+We took some time to get to know Chanchal so she would feel comfortable around us, and then we were allowed to feed her.
+As you can imagine, she ate a huge amount.
+Once we were acquainted, we took her for a nice stroll around the grounds.
+Elephants need to walk a lot; they average around 25 km a day, but can walk up to 195 km a day.
+And here I thought my step count was high!